Night Out at the Museum/ 3rd Saturday Art Walk - September

-Please join us Saturday, April 19, from 6:30pm-8:30pm for a FREE Night Out at the Museum, part of the 3rd Saturday Art Walk.
-Meet Native American filmmakers Wallace Murray and Tim Campbell.
-We will be showing their award winning film, “Grandmother’s Prayer”
+Please join us Saturday, September 20, from 6:30pm-8:30pm for a FREE Night Out at the Museum, part of the 3rd Saturday Art Walk.
+The new multimedia exhibit “Calling All Coyotes”

-Take a walk through our historic site with a Nisenan Elder to observe petroglyphs
+Take a walk through our historic site to observe petroglyphs

-by lantern light- the best way to see them.
+by lantern light.
 Journey back in time and explore ideas about the purpose of these mysterious symbols carved in stone thousands of years ago.

 Night Out at the Museum

 Please join us every 3rd Saturday, January through November from 6:30pm-8:30pm for a FREE “Night Out at the Museum”, part of the 3rd Saturday Art Walk.
 Museum doors open at 6:30pm.
 Cultural programs start at 7pm.
 Light refreshments will be available.
 2014 Exhibits and Programs:

 Judith Lowry, Heyday Books, Chag Lowry, United Auburn Indian Community Children’s Art Program, Filmmaker Jack Kohler, Stan Padilla, L. Frank Manriquez, Lyn Risling & Julian Lang, Tiffany Adams & Shiwaya Peck, Billy Hawk Enos, Charlie Burns, Alan Wallace and the Maidu Independent Theater, plus other Native California Artists, including a second annual “Calling All Coyotes” show.

 Every 3rd Saturday, January through November, from 6:30pm-8:30pm